Near Earth Network

 The Near Earth Network (NEN, formerly GN or Ground Network) provides orbital communications support for near-Earth orbiting customer platforms via various ground stations, operated by NASA and other space agencies.
 It uses a number of different dishes scattered around the globe.
 The antennas must be able to move fast for tracking of objects in low Earth orbit (LEO).
-The NEN and SN combined were previously referred to as the Spaceflight Tracking and Data Network (STDN).
+The NEN and Space Network (SN) combined were previously referred to as the Spaceflight Tracking and Data Network (STDN).

 Ground stations

 NEN uses several stations run by NASA: